Shargathx/Herokuapp-Test-through/README.md

 Read in code-mode

-This is a collection of tests based on https://the-internet.herokuapp.com/ All tests are written in JavaScript using PlayWright By default, the tests are only using firefox as a browser - if you want to use other browsers, un-comment the browser lines in playwright.config.js
+(WIP - more tests will be added over time as I solve them) This is a collection of tests based on https://the-internet.herokuapp.com/ All tests are written in JavaScript using PlayWright By default, the tests are only using firefox as a browser - if you want to use other browsers, un-comment the browser lines in playwright.config.js